Emilio Carrión

 Now AI generates.
 A PM with Claude Code ships a feature.
 A junior with Cursor accepts suggestions they don't fully understand.
 An autonomous agent implements an entire sprint without supervision.
 The artifact arrives the same (a PR, a deploy, a working feature), but the understanding behind it is radically different.

-That is verification.
+That's verification.
 And it's what AI, today, cannot do.

 The Three Layers of Verification